Key Problems >

 Skills for Green Jobs in Bangladesh – 2010

 THE BRICK INDUSTRY

-- Brick making industry is the single largest emitter of industrial black carbon in Asia - major contributor to Asian Brown Cloud (ABC).
+- Brick making industry is described as the single largest emitter of industrial black carbon in Asia – major contributor to Atmospheric Brown Cloud (ABC).

 - Significant impact on global warming.

-- Large emitter of CO2 & GHG due to high coal use - emitting 890 million tonnes CO2 p.a.
+- Large emitter of CO2 and green house gases (GHG) due to the high use of coal and scavenged fuels – emitting 890 million tonnes CO2 p.a.